Please read these instructions carefully before hanging

 Check that your wallpaper rolls are undamaged and that the design/colourway is correct.

-Please ensure that there are enough rolls to complete the job please note our wallpaper is printed to order, so slight variations in colour can occur between batches.
+***Please ensure that there are enough rolls to complete the job please note our wallpaper is printed to order, so slight variations in colour and trim can occur between separate orders.

 No claim can be accepted for hanging wallpapers that have been cut and hung showing defects which were apparent at the time of hanging.